Last Updated: Jan 5, 2017

 I browsed through the Coursera website recently, hunting for business analysis-related courses and found quite a number.
 Most of their courses come with quizzes, videos, recommended texts, final exams, discussion forums and other resources that help deliver a standard learning experience.
 The courses listed here provide the knowledge needed to recommend effective business solutions, manage stakeholder relationships, cope with stress on the job and assume leadership positions.

-I’ll be updating this list as I discover more courses and providing additional feedback on them, so be sure to bookmark this page.
+I’ll be updating this list as I discover more courses, so be sure to bookmark this page.

 Here they are: